 - Size—The humidifier’s size and capacity is based on gallons per day of operation.
-One way to decide what size you need is to take your total floor area and multiply it by the height of the ceiling.
+One way to determine what size you need is to take your total floor area and multiply it by the height of the ceiling.
 This will help determine how many gallons per hour is needed and be a guide as you review your options.

-- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
+- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
 There are a variety of models that can help meet the needs in your home while keeping to a budget you are comfortable with.